-HIGHLIGHTS:Sandfire has installed 42 groundwater monitoring stations in the areas surrounding the mining site and 11 surface water sites that gather baseline information regularly.
-To fully understand the system, we have gathered 4 years of baseline data, 2 more than the industry average.
-We've completed extensive testing to properly classify all the rocks that will be mined.
-Our current test results show that most of the excess rock that will result from mining at Black Butte is non-acid generating (NAG).
-However as an added precaution all rock, whether it is potentially acid generating (PAG) or not (NAG), will be managed as if it were PAG through our high tech cemented tailings plan.
-We've completed extensive testing to properly classify all the rocks that will be mined.
-Any rock with Potentially Acid Generating (PAG) characteristics will be identified and managed through our cemented tailings facility.
-Our current test results show that most of the excess rock that will result from mining at Black Butte is non-acid generating (NAG).
-Our plan for the Cemented Tailings Facility is the most comprehensive and sophisticated approach to tailings management that the industry has ever seen.
-We've designed the safest solution.
-Not the cheapest.
-Explore the research and get more details about the project plan.
+We’ve completed extensive testing to properly classify all the rocks that will be mined.
+Our test results show that most of the excess rock resulting from mining at Black Butte is non-acid generating (NAG).
+However, as an added precaution, all rock whether it is potentially acid generating (PAG) or not (NAG), will be managed as if it were PAG.
+This rock will be managed through our Cemented Tailings Facility (CTF) which is the most comprehensive and sophisticated approach to tailings management that the industry has ever seen.
+We’ve designed the safest solution, not the cheapest.

 Protecting the Water

 “As ranchers and Montanans, we are naturally environmentalists.
 We live with this land every day and we trust that Black Butte Copper shares our values and understands the importance of protecting our natural resources.”

 Ben Hurwitz, Meagher County Commissioner and rancher on Sheep Creek